Snakemake pipeline

 .

-You may need to update the partition
+You may need to update the slurm_partition

-parameters inside the sopa/workflow/Snakefile
+parameters inside the workflow/profile/slurm/config.yaml

 , depending on the RAM capabilities of your cluster.